NMCxyz/VNVQA/README.md

 ```

 ## 📊 Dataset

-1. The dataset used is OpenViVQA.
+- The dataset used is OpenViVQA.
-2. Download the ViVQA dataset, more information about relevant published papers and datasets, please visit [UIT-NLP](http://nlp.uit.edu.vn).

 You can also obtain the dataset from Hugging Face: